Trick-or-treat: Retailers adjust as pandemic forces mixed bag of Halloween demand

 "There's no better holiday that was made for a COVID type of situation," Berg said.

 Still, there have been difficulties with adjusting to the season.
 Berg said his dressing rooms aren't open which limits how people normally like to shop.
-The unusually cold fall season is also not helping sales, and foot traffic has been down.
+The unusually cold fall season is also not helping sales.
 Still, Berg is optimistic.

 "People are coming up with some good, socially distanced ways to continue to be safe and have fun," Berg said.